 RIs were being used to generate a modest ESR of ~7% (we'll talk about good and bad ESRs in post 3) but RIs expired, the environment became more complex and elastic, etc. The ESR eventually turns negative, which means the cost of using RIs now exceeds the cost of running all instances on-demand.

-We offer a free, no commitment RI Savings Analysis that shows your historical ESR trend as well as future savings potential with an RI portfolio actively managed by ProsperOps.
+We offer a free, no commitment Compute Savings Analysis that shows your historical ESR trend as well as future savings potential with a portfolio of Savings Plans and RIs actively managed by ProsperOps.

-To learn more or sign-up for a free, no commitment RI Savings Analysis, please visit https://www.prosperops.com.
+To learn more or sign-up for a free, no commitment Compute Savings Analysis, please click here.